openedx/docs.openedx.org/source/community/release_notes/olive/olive_discussions.rst

 And more!
 *********

-Our next post will take a look at some of the new features for the forum moderation team, as well as improvements to course authoring.
+:doc:`olive_discussions_mods` takes a look at some of the new features for the forum moderation team, as well as improvements to course authoring.
 Site operators can find information about how to configure the new Discussions feature in the Olive release notes.

-Thank you to `Kshitij Sobti
+*Thank you to `Kshitij Sobti
 <https://opencraft.com/a-look-at-the-recent-enhancements-to-discussions-in-open-edx/>`_
-and the team at OpenCraft for the gif shown in this post
+and the team at OpenCraft for the gif shown in this post.*